Contrast-Security-OSS/contrast-sca-action/README.md

     <img width="660" alt="image" src="https://user-images.githubusercontent.com/24421341/195047954-6ade693f-a911-4914-b50c-5121fd77dcae.png">

-2. Copy one of the sample workflows below and create a branch of your code to add the Contrast SCA action to your workflow.
+2. Copy one of the sample workflows below and create a branch of your code to add Contrast SCA action.
 This branch is typically located at `.github/workflows/build.yml`
 3. Update the workflow file to specify when the action should run (for example on pull_request, on push)

     ```yaml